-Fire Rescue and Safety
+Fire & Safety

 Most courses involve a theory and a practical skills training component followed by a written exam and a practical skills evaluation.

 - The theory can be completed using online, or classroom formats.
 To aid in students success taking the online format, a qualified firefighter instructor will be assigned and available for each step of the way.
-Online course cohorts start the 1st Monday of each month.
+Online course cohorts start the first Monday of each month.

 - The practical skills training component is conducted at approved OFC training sites.
 Arrangements can be made to use any of the other OFC training sites throughout Alberta.

 - The written exam and practical skills evaluation is required by the accrediting agency for the student to be eligible to apply for certification.
 The exam requires a pass rate of 70%.
 The practical skills evaluation requires a pass rate of 100% on those skills tested.
-The practical skills evaluation will take place at a number of regional fire services departments, at NorQuest College’s many Regional campuses, or at partnering post-secondary College’s throughout Alberta.
+The practical skills evaluation will take place at a number of regional fire services departments, at NorQuest College’s many regional campuses, or at partnering post-secondary colleges throughout Alberta.

 Successful completion of courses make students eligible to apply for certification.